metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_external_secret_v1alpha1_manifest.md

 Optional:

 - `data` (Map of String)
-- `engine_version` (String) EngineVersion specifies the template engine version that should be used to compile/execute the template specified in .data and .templateFrom[].
+- `engine_version` (String) EngineVersion specifies the template engine versionthat should be used to compile/execute thetemplate specified in .data and .templateFrom[].
 - `metadata` (Attributes) ExternalSecretTemplateMetadata defines metadata fields for the Secret blueprint. (see [below for nested schema](#nestedatt--spec--target--template--metadata))
 - `template_from` (Attributes List) (see [below for nested schema](#nestedatt--spec--target--template--template_from))
 - `type` (String)